 Enter into a technical services agreement with GLO for: (i) advisory services related to operation and maintenance of the Field, and (ii) advisory services related to engineering and construction activities related to the Field.

-Receive a marketing fee structured as a base fee plus a portion of the incremental value of selling the oil produced from the field above an agreed index price.

-Receive a marketing fee structured as a base fee plus a portion of the incremental value of selling the gas produced from the field above an agreed index price.
+3. Receive a marketing fee structured as a base fee to enable Enron to recover its costs plus an incentive payment based on the incremental value Enron provides to GLO and PNP in selling the oil and gas from the Kathleen Anne oil field.

 Transaction Management: The Parties will establish a management group represented by two people from each party to communicate information, discuss and agree decisions related to the various contractual agreements between the parties and generally confer on the operation of the Field.